btemplep/authzee/docs/specification.md

 - Context Type
 - Context

 Grants are naturally partitioned on actions.
-Batch request try to take advantage of this by balancing the time to retrieve grants and process them.
+Batch requests try to take advantage of this by balancing the time to retrieve grants vs the time to process them.

 ### Batch Request Example